DEMON1A/GmailBruterV2/README.md

 ## What Should I Do If The SMTP Conncetion Disconnectes?
 - You Should Wait Sometime Until You Get Unblock From Gmail SMTP.
 Or Use Any VPN But I Would Suggest Using VPNs While Brute-Forcing.
 - Also, Don't Try a Lot Of Attemps On a Specefic Gmail Account.
 Even If You Got a Valid Password For It, Google Will Send a Waring Email Into Him/Her

+## How To Execute a Shell Command?
+- You Just Need To Add Your Command After `s-` For Example You Want To List The Files In The Current Directory.
+So You Gonna Add `ls` After `s-`, It Will Look Like This `s-ls`.
+Then The Program Will Return The Files In The Current Directory.

+## How To Make a Successful Brute-Forcing Attack?
+- I Did Increase The Attemps Of The Passowrd Brute-Force Here By Closing The Connection Everytime You Get *10* Bad Passwords.
+Then Create a New Conncetion.
+But That Isn't Gonna Help With Gmail That Much.
+You Have To Use a VPN Or Wait Sometime Between Every SMTP Server Disconnection.
+If You Kept Brute-Forcing Without STOP.
+Even If You Got The Valid Password Google Will Stop You And Send a Crtitcal Alert To The Account Owner.
+Telling Him To Change His Password.